nicholasgower/PlanetsLib/README.md

 ### Support for moons

-* `PlanetsLib.technology_icons_moon` — Icon to be used in moon discovery technologies.
 * `subgroup=satellites` — A new Factoriopedia row for satellites (below the planets row).

 ### Description templates